top of page

 * an article "Pacific Traditions Society 45 Years of Ancient Voyaging Culture Education"

-* a description of the Gerda Henkel Stiftung grant for Holau Vaka Taumako Association and Pasana Group.
+* a description of the Gerda Henkel Stiftung grant for Holau Vaka Taumako Association (HVTA) of Temotu Province, Solomon Islands, and Pasana Group (PG) of Milne Bay, Papua New Guinea.
 In the first year each of two voyaging schools built a canoe house / student accommodation.
 In the second year each is building an ancestral vessel, and training youth to sail and navigate using ancestral methods.
-Both will celebrate opening their schools in September and October of 2025.
+HVTA celebrated the opening of it's school in October, 2025.
+PG plans to celebrate the opening of it's school in October, 2026.

-* a request for support for 2 more of the 54 other groups seek support to build a canoe house and an ancestral vessel, and become sustainable schools that rebuild networks of oceanic learning and connection, that welcome both local and international students.
+* a request for support for INOWON of Lau Group, Fiji, and INOWON of Polowat, Chuuk State, Federated States of Micronesia, to build a canoe house and an ancestral vessel.
+This is what is required to become sustainable schools that rebuild networks of oceanic learning and connection, that welcome both local and international students.

 See "george.mimi.56" &"vakataumakoproject" on Facebook for many more posts 2008 - 2025